 "Yayoi Kusama: Infinity Mirrors is a celebration of the legendary Japanese artist’s sixty-five-year career and promises to be one of 2017s essential art experiences.
 Visitors will have the unprecedented opportunity to discover six of Kusama’s captivating Infinity Mirror Rooms alongside a selection of her other key works, including a number ofpaintings from her most recent series My Eternal Soul that have never been shown in the US.
 From her radical performances in the 1960s, when she staged underground polka dot “Happenings” on the streets of New York, to her latest Infinity Mirror Room, All the Eternal Love I Have for the Pumpkins, 2016, the Hirshhorn exhibition will showcase Kusama’s full range of talent for the first time in Washington, DC.
 Don’t miss this unforgettable sensory journey through the mind and legacy of one of the world’s most popular artists."

 Overall, I really loved the #infinitekusama exhibit and it forced me to question ideal of infinity like love, space and life energy.
+To learn more, check out Artsy's page on Yayoi Kusama.
 Here are some of my favorite snaps from the day!